eddiepal/cypress-testrail-reporter/README.md

 **allowOnFailureScreenshotUpload**: _bool_ (optional: default is false) will upload failed screenshot to corresponding test result comment for easier debugging of failure.
 (Required: `screenshotOnRunFailure` option must be set to true in cypress.json )

 **allowOnFailureVideoUpload**: _bool_ (optional: default is false) will upload a video of the test to the corresponding test result comment.
-(Required: `video` option must be set to true in cypress.json )
+(Required: `video` option must be set to true in cypress.json)

 **allowExportDownloads** : _bool_ (optional: default is false) will upload the cypress downloads folder to the test run. (**Note** : This setting is useful if you are downloading files in your automated tests.
 Be advised that you have the resposability to cleanup your cypress downloads folder)

-**includeAllInTestRun**: _bool_ (optional: default is true) will return all test cases in test run. set to false to return test runs based on filter or section/group.
+**includeAllInTestRun**: _bool_ (optional: default is true) will return all test cases in test run.
+Set to false to return test runs based on filter or section/group.

 **groupId**: _string_ (optional: needs "includeAllInTestRun": false ) A comma separated list of IDs of the sections/groups.
 When you set `CYPRESS_TESTRAIL_REPORTER_GROUPID` in runtime environment variables, this option would be overwritten with it.

-**filter**: _string_ (optional: needs "includeAllInTestRun": false) Only return cases with matching filter string in the case title
+**filter**: _string_ (optional: needs "includeAllInTestRun": false) Only return cases with matching filter string in the case title.

 **runId**: _number_ will aggregate the test cases to the test run ID entered.
 When you set `CYPRESS_TESTRAIL_REPORTER_RUNID` in runtime environment variables, this option would be overwritten with it.

 ## Multiple suite

-This reporter can handle multiple suite project in TestRail.
-In order to use it, don't define **suiteId** under **cypress.json** file and instead you should pass **testRailSuiteId** variable when you define all other CLI agruments for cypress execution(through command line).
-If you are using CI integration solution (e.g. GitLab) **testRailSuiteId** can be set before every pipeline job or predefined for each spec (test) file for which suiteId belongs to.
+This reporter can handle multiple suite projects in TestRail.
+In order to use it, don't define **suiteId** under **cypress.json** file and instead pass the **testRailSuiteId** variable when you define all other CLI arguments for cypress execution.
+If you are using a CI integration solution (e.g. GitLab), **testRailSuiteId** can be set before every pipeline job or predefined for each spec (test) file for which **suiteId** belongs to.

 **gitlab-ci.yml** file (Here you can pass **suiteId** as a variable):